MocioF/No-unsafe-inline/readme.txt

 Cross-site scripting (XSS) is a type of security vulnerability that can be found in some web applications.
 XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls like the same-origin policy.
-Looking at National Vulnerability Database run by US NIST, *more than 900 (March 2024) vulnerabilities* are reported as [XSS for Wordpress' plugins and themes](https://nvd.nist.gov/vuln/search/results?form_type=Basic&results_type=overview&query=XSS+Wordpress&search_type=all&isCpeNameSearch=false).
+Looking at National Vulnerability Database run by US NIST, *more than 1100 (November 2025) vulnerabilities* are reported as [XSS for Wordpress' plugins and themes](https://nvd.nist.gov/vuln/search#/nvd/home?vulnRevisionStatusList=published&keyword=XSS%20Wordpress&resultType=records).

 *Keeping your site up-to-date* with the latest versions of plugins and themes is the **first** line of defense to ensure your site's security.